 It is not possible to predict when the market has hit its lowest.
 It’s even harder to predict when it will begin to go up.

-More money is actually lost in preparation or anticipation of market correction than in the actual correction of market itself.
+More money is lost in preparation or anticipation of a market correction than in the actual correction of the market itself.

 There may be some who find success by timing the market, just as some find success by winning the lottery.
 The question is why waste time, effort, resources and money on timing the market when the odds are so heavily against you?